isomerpages/ema-pl/index.md

 description: Brief site description here
 image: /images/home/hero-banner.png
 permalink: /
+notification: Welcome to our revamped PoweringLives website!
-notification: "Poweringlives.gov.sg will be undergoing scheduled maintenance from 18 Jun 2021 (09:00) to 19 Jun 2021 (02:00), and will not be available during this period.
+# "Poweringlives.gov.sg will be undergoing scheduled maintenance from 18 Jun 2021 (09:00) to 19 Jun 2021 (02:00), and will not be available during this period.
 We apologise for any inconvenience."
 sections:
     - hero:
         title: Powering Lives